-Acquired in July 2017, continued to perform strongly in FY19 and has now been fully integrated into the broader Hansen Group 2019 has been a very exciting year with continued change being experienced across the globe in the market segments Hansen focuses on, being Utilities and Communications.
+2019 has been a very exciting year with continued change being experienced across the globe in the market segments Hansen focuses on, being Utilities and Communications.

-In the Utilities sector, the production of green energy continues to rapidly evolve, with increased awareness and demand for the product, with advances in technology lowering the cost of production, improving grid integration and increasing retail demand for the product.
-Hansen has continued to ensure that product development is addressing our customers' ability to add new products to their customer offering and addressing the emerging billing complexity.
+In the Utilities sector, the production of green energy continues to rapidly evolve with increased awareness and demand for the product with advances in technology lowering the cost of production, improving grid integration and increasing retail demand for the product.
+Hansen has continued to ensure that product development is addressing our customers' ability to add new products to their customer offering and address the emerging billing complexity.

 In the Communications market, technology churn continues to accelerate with the world's reliance on smart devices and our desire to interact with the world increasing the demand for a broader range of innovative offerings.
 In recent years, this has manifested itself in various entertainment options being delivered to us on our mobile devices together with an explosion in the number of apps allowing us to interact with each other on a level never seen before.
 This is set to continue as faster platforms like 5G provide us with connection speeds enabling higher levels of connectivity and complexity.
-These developments continue to increase the level of bundling offered by our customers and have increased the level of complexity required to be addressed by the customer care and billing system provided by Hansen.
+These developments continue to increase the level of bundling offered by our customers and has increased the level of complexity required to be addressed by the customer care and billing system provided by Hansen.
 Hansen's recent acquisition of Sigma Systems specifically provides a solution to address a provider's ability to expand its offering and deliver competitive solutions quickly into the evolving market.